PATRICIAGANG/PATRICIA-RADIO/README.md

-# Telegram Voice Chat Bot with Channel Support.
+# PRINCE_RADIO

-A Telegram Bot to Play Audio in Voice Chats.
+A Telegram Bot to Play Audiin Voice Chats.

 ## Deploy to Heroku